Crimes of the Heart (film): Plot

 Doc Porter arrives at the house and he and Meg spend the evening together on a lakeshore, drinking bourbon and reminiscing about their last date.
 Meg eventually admits to Doc Porter that her career in Hollywood has been a failure.
-Simultaneously, Barnette visits the house and shocks Babe with sexual photographs of her and Willie together which Zachery's sister, Lucille, has procured from a private detective she hired to stalk Babe.
+Simultaneously, Barnette visits the house and shocks Babe with sexual photographs of her and Willie together which Zackery's sister, Lucille, has procured from a private detective she hired to stalk Babe.
 Lenny is awoken by Babe's vocal reaction, but her attention is diverted by a phone call from the hospital notifying her that Old Granddaddy has slipped into a coma.
 Babe and Lenny keep vigil at Granddaddy's hospital bed overnight.

 In the morning, a chipper Meg returns home to find the dejected Babe and Lenny seated over breakfast.
 Meg assures her sisters that she plans on telling Granddaddy the truth about her life in Hollywood, even if it "sends him into a coma".
 Lenny and Babe burst into laughter before informing Meg that Granddaddy actually is comatose.
 Later, Babe shows Meg the incriminating photographs of her with Willie.
-Barnette arrives shortly after, having negotiated with Zackery to drop charges against Babe out of fear that the public will perceive the affair as a poor reflection of Zachery's manhood.
+Barnette arrives shortly after, having negotiated with Zackery to drop charges against Babe out of fear that the public will perceive the affair as a poor reflection of Zackery's manhood.

 Shortly after, Lenny summons the courage to call her ex-boyfriend and arrange a reunion.
-Meanwhile, Babe receives a surprise call from Zachery who threatens to have her institutionalized, and feels her only recourse is to commit suicide like her mother.
+Meanwhile, Babe receives a surprise call from Zackery who threatens to have her institutionalized, and feels her only recourse is to commit suicide like her mother.
 She unsuccessfully attempts to hang herself from a chandelier upstairs.
 Dragging the ceiling fixture behind her, she considering stabbing herself in the kitchen before putting her head in the oven.
 She is narrowly saved by Meg, who stumbles upon the scene.
 As Meg revives her, Babe realizes why their mother also hanged the family cat: She did not want to die alone.
 Later that morning, Meg and Babe surprise Lenny with a birthday cake.